 Eg. in the fireplace of the Firebox wood stove, it is possible to place a Trangia or Tatonka alcohol burner.
 It also works with solid alcohol or fuel tablets of the Esbit type.

-The use of a wood stove requires attention.
+The use of wood stoves requires attention.
 It should not be used in fire sensitive areas.

 The alcohol stove is probably the easiest system to use.
 There are 3 types: liquid alcohol (methylated spirit), solid alcohol (tablets) or gel.